PowerShell Event ID 4104 explained: scriptblock logging for DFIR

 How to turn it on

-The setting is HKLM\Software\Policies\Microsoft\Windows\PowerShell\ScriptBlockLogging\EnableScriptBlockLogging = 1, equivalent to the Group Policy at Computer Configuration → Administrative Templates → Windows Components → Windows PowerShell → Turn on PowerShell Script Block Logging.
-There is no Powershell-side cost worth measuring — turn it on everywhere.
+HKLM\Software\Policies\Microsoft\Windows\PowerShell\ScriptBlockLogging\EnableScriptBlockLogging = 1.
+Or the Group Policy at Computer Configuration / Administrative Templates / Windows Components / Windows PowerShell / Turn on PowerShell Script Block Logging.
+There is no PowerShell-side cost worth measuring.
+Turn it on everywhere.

 The PowerShell engine logs the script after any encoding, compression, or in-memory reflection.
 That means:

-• An attacker using AMSI bypasses still leaves the 4104 record — the bypass affects scanning, not logging.
+Invoke-Expressions a remote payload logs the executed body, not the wrapper. - An attacker using AMSI bypasses still leaves the 4104 record.
+The bypass affects scanning, not logging.
+The bypass itself often shows up as 4104 lines containing

 This is the single most useful free defensive control on the platform.
-Defenders who don't have EDR usually do have this.
+Defenders who do not have EDR usually do have this.

 Triaging 4104 at scale